 - Honda Shadow Aero VT750C (2004-2007) — Higher compression ratio, better mid-range torque, single CV carburettor

 - Honda Shadow Spirit 750 (2001-2007) — Twin carburettor-fed, chain drive.

 - Honda Shadow RS VT750RS / VT750S (2010-2013) — mid controls, fuel-injected, chain drive

 - Honda Shadow Phantom / Black Spirit (2010+)

-The Honda Shadow RS or VT750RS is a cruiser, part of the VT750 line, but with an upright, standard position.
-It’s part of the Shadow line of mid-size cruiser motorcycles that Honda has been producing since 1983 in many guises, and most concretely
+The Honda Shadow RS or VT750RS is a cruiser, part of the VT750 line, but with an upright, almost standard position.
+It’s part of the Shadow line of mid-size cruiser motorcycles that Honda has been producing since 1983 in many guises.

 The Shadow RS uses the same liquid-cooled, 745cc V-twin that produces an amount of power that’s just “fine” — not slow, but not hair-raising by a long shot.
 The Honda Shadow RS was different to other cruisers in the Shadow line in that it has:

 - Different geometry — mid-mounted foot controls and handlebars that put the rider into an upright posture, and slightly higher seating (750mm/29.5 inches)

 - Fuel injection (some others in the same era had it, like the Phantom, but the Shadow line is old)

 - A chain drive (most of the Shadow line were shaft drive)